len-sla/Django_Pandas_Postgres_Dockerised/README.md

 debug [n]:
  [SUCCESS]: Project initialized, keep up the good work!
 ```
-as I need  docker so instead of default n I gave yes
+I need  docker so instead of default n yes was given
-A syou see ther eare a kot of usefull options to choose and the tool take care about generating appropiate setup
+There are a lot usefull options to choose and the tool take care about generating appropiate setup
-Structure was created
-so you could check and build locally initial image( based on local.yml) to check if everything is working
+Structure was created so you could check and build locally initial image( based on local.yml) to check if everything is working

 ```
 docker-compose -f local.yml build
 ```
-everything was ok now lets place ectra app ie pandas and numpy for manipulation of the input data
+I need some extra service pandas and numpy for manipulation of the input data
-lets look for the appropiate ready to use image as
-I see something like that
+To reuse 3.9-slim-bullseye I took setup like below presented by:

 https://adamtheautomator.com/python-data-science-libraries/

 ```